 About Ruby Cherry Plum Tree

 Is it a plum or is it a cherry?
 If you can’t tell, it is likely a cherry plum.
 Ruby cherry plum trees are an example of early season fruits that are partially self-fruitful.
 Better yields will come with a pollinating partner, but you can grow the tree without another plum variety nearby and still get small crops.
 The cherry plum ‘Ruby’ is an outstanding variety that needs little maintenance or special care if situated correctly.

-The skin is peachy red but the interior is a deep, dark vibrant red.
+The skin is peachy red but the interior is a deep, dark, vibrant red.
 The tree is upright and has pretty white blooms in spring.
-It can grow 12 to 15 feet (3.5 to 4.5 m.) tall.
-Cherry plums are great in pies, juices, jams. jellies and simply canned.
+It can grow 12 to 15 feet (3.5-4.5 m.) tall.
+Cherry plums are great in pies, juices, jams, jellies, and simply canned.

 Growing Ruby Cherry Plums

 These trees are ready for sale at the end of winter.
 Plant them when the soil is workable.
 Ruby cherry plums prefer sandy soil and cannot tolerate boggy sites.
 Incorporate plenty of gritty material and compost to amend heavy soil.